jvictornascimento/jvictornascimento/README.md

 <!--
 **jvictornascimento/jvictornascimento** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --->

-- 📍 From Bahia currently living in São Paulo
+- 📍 I'm from São Paulo
-- 🔭 I’m currently working on personal projects, but I'm actively looking for my first job
+- 🔭 I'm a Salesforce Developer
-- 🌱 I’m currently learning HTML, CSS, Javascript, React.js & UI Design
+- 🌱 I’m currently learning Java
 - 💬 Ask me about anything, I will be happy to be in touch with you
 - 📫 How to reach me: Skype: victor55977 | E-Mail: joaovictorna1@gmail.com